389ds/389ds.github.io/docs/389ds/design/audit_improvement.md

 Logging of all sucessful changes to the directory.

+Log the bind dn and IP into the audit log for events.

 Logging of all attempts to change the directory regardless of ldap status code.
 (IE rejection, no such object)

 Filter logging of sucessful changes to a specific subtree.